| Camp Rainey Mountain Diary July 1 through July 8, 2001

 leaders here this week that are Doctors.
 They donate 3-4 hours a day at first

+aid.
+It is a great service.
 This afternoon Mr. Joe's father, and a good friend Mr. Guy, came lunch and

 to stay over night for the whitewater trip tomorrow.
 Now we don't feel as

 outnumbered by the boys and we will have two additional adults in the rafts.
+Tonight was the big camp fire and awards.
+William received his Scout

 Lifeguard award to cap a busy week on the water front.
 CJ got the